eclipse-agents/eclipse-agents-old/README.md

 - Clone this repositority locally
 - From Eclipse navigate to Help > Install New Software...
 - Click "Add..." > "Archive..." and navigate to the org.eclipse.mcp.update folder, then click "Open"
+- Uncheck "Group items by category"
 - Toggle the checkbox for the feature that shows up in the view
 - Click "Next" until "Finish"
 - Click "OK" to the security warning and allow the patch to install
 - When prompted to restart, click "Yes"
 - Upon restart, navigate to preference page "MCP Services"
 - Enable the feature, customize the HTTP port, and apply the changes.
-- Copy the MCP server's url to the clipboard and apply it to your clients MCP configuration as a remote MCP server)
+- Copy the MCP server's url to the clipboard and apply it to your clients MCP configuration as a remote MCP server
-- [